Etingof conjecture for quantized quiver varieties: Introduction

 \subsection{Counting problem}

 Studying irreducible representations of algebraic objects, say of associative algebras, is the most fundamental problem in Representation theory.
 A basic question is how many there are.
 For most infinite dimensional algebras, the set of all irreducible representations is wild, in particular, the number is infinite.
-So it makes sense to restrict the class of the representations.
+So it makes sense to restrict the class of representations.
 The most basic choice is to consider only finite dimensional ones.
 This is a restriction we impose in the present paper.

 A classical infinite dimensional algebra appearing in Representation theory is the universal enveloping algebra $U(\g)$ of a finite dimensional Lie algebra $\g$ over $\C$.
 Let us consider the case when the Lie algebra $\g$ is semisimple.
-In this case, the number of finite dimensional irreducible representations is still infinite: they are in a one-to-one correspondence with dominant weights.
+In this case, the number of finite dimensional irreducible representations is still infinite: they are classified by dominant weights.
 More precisely, we consider the Cartan subalgebra $\h\subset\g$ and fix a system of simple roots.
 We say that $\lambda\in \h^*$ is {\it dominant} if $\langle \alpha^\vee,\lambda\rangle\in \Z_{\geqslant 0}$ for any simple root $\alpha$.
 Then to $\lambda$ we can assign the irreducible module with highest weight $\lambda$.
-Those form a complete collection of irreducible finite dimensional representations of $\g$.
+Those form a complete and irredundant collection of irreducible finite dimensional representations of $\g$.

 However, we can modify the algebra $U(\g)$ to make the counting problem finite.
 Namely, recall that the center of $U(\g)$ is identified with $S(\h)^W=\C[\h^*]^W$ via the Harish-Chandra isomorphism.
 Here $W$ is the Weyl group acting on $\h^*$ by $w\bullet\lambda=w(\lambda+\rho)-\rho$, where $\rho$, as usual, is half the sum of all positive roots.
-Then, for each $\lambda\in \h^*/W$, we can consider the corresponding central reduction, $\U_\lambda$.
-The classification result above can be restated as follows: the algebra $\U_\lambda$ has a single finite dimensional irreducible representation if $\langle\lambda+\rho,\alpha^\vee\rangle$ is a nonzero integer for any root $\alpha$.
+Then, for each $\lambda\in \h^*/W$, we can consider the corresponding central reduction, $\U_\lambda$, of $U(\g)$.
+The classification result above can be restated as follows: the algebra $\U_\lambda$ has a single finite dimensional irreducible representation if $\langle\lambda+\rho,\alpha^\vee\rangle$ is a nonzero integer for every root $\alpha$.
 Otherwise, there are no finite dimensional representations.

 Another classical feature of the algebras $\U_\lambda$ is that they have a very nice underlying geometry.
 These algebras are filtered and the associated graded algebras $\gr \U_\lambda$ are all identified with $\C[\mathcal{N}]$, where $\mathcal{N}$ stands for the nilpotent cone in $\g$.
 Recall the Springer resolution of singularities $\rho:\widetilde{\mathcal{N}}\twoheadrightarrow \mathcal{N}$, where $\widetilde{\mathcal{N}}$ is the cotangent bundle of the flag variety $\mathcal{B}$ of $\g$.
 The variety $\widetilde{\mathcal{N}}$ is smooth and symplectic, while $\mathcal{N}$ is a singular Poisson variety.
 The morphism $\rho$ is therefore a symplectic resolution of singularities.